The Laws of Judges, Witnesses, Officers and Kings

 The purpose of the monarch was to raise the spiritual level of the people.
 He is commanded to have a small Torah scroll with him constantly and to read from it.

 The king also had to display great humility.
 The Amidah prayer contains four blessings where we bow down.
 The High Priest had to bow at every one of the 19 blessings.
 The King would pray the entire prayer prostrating himself.
-The Torah teaches that the more reason one has to be arrogant, the more he must work to counteract that tendency.
+The Torah teaches that the more reason one has to be arrogant, the more he must work to

 The Torah limits a king in 3 areas: He may not have an abundance of wives, horses, and silver and gold.
 This is to prevent him from overindulging and seeking only more power.
 King Solomon had 1,000 wives.
 His intention was to unite the entire world and teach them morality.
 What better way to get on the good side of a gentile king, than by marrying his daughter?
 Solomon assumed that the reason the Torah gives, that "they shall not turn his heart away from the Lord" (Deut.
 17:17) if it did not apply to him (since God granted him wisdom), it is permitted.

 The rabbis strongly condemned Solomon's decision, saying that there may be other reasons for a Mitzvah that you don't understand!
 In the end, one of the wives practiced idolatry in the palace and Solomon was held accountable.

 GIFTS TO THE KOHEN

 In the days of the Temple, Jews were obligated to give to the Kohen a total of 24 gifts, including: